ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 </details>

 ---

-16. What is the difference between ID3 and C4.5?
+Q. What is the difference between ID3 and C4.5?

 <details><summary><b>Answer</b></summary>